apppackio/apppack-docs/src/how-to/using-databases.md

     apppack create database my-database
     ```

 If you'd like to use [AWS Aurora](https://aws.amazon.com/rds/aurora/), pass in the `--aurora` flag.
-This command requires manually configured AWS credentials.
+This command requires administrator access.

 ## Enabling the Database add-on for your application